MarcusMedina/TypedMath/ReadMe.md

 ﻿# Typed Math
-This is a completly meaningsless project that I created a day when I had a bit of a Visual Basic nostalgia.
-If there is one thing I love about Visual Basic is how the code becomes sort of a story to read.

-So I decided to use words instead of operators when doing calculations.
-To make my calculations more readble for future use. instead of writing
+Sometimes when working with calculations I tend to get a touch of Dyscalculia.
+To avoid this from happening I created this project.
+At first it seemed like a pretty meaningless project, but soon I realized this could be useful.
+So I made it a nuget.
+It's all extensions to number types.

+Instead of writing
 ```C#
 var x = 10 * 32 + y;
 ```